$S-P-D$ Mixing in Vector Quarkonia from the Salpeter Equation with Optimized Wave Function Representations: Choice of Wave Function representations

-The radial wave functions $f_i \equiv f_i(-q^2_{\perp})~(i=1,2,...,8)$ are functions of $q^2_{\perp}$.
-By substituting the wave function Eq. (\ref{1-}) into the Salpeter equation for solving, we obtained numerical solutions for the mass eigenvalues and radial wave functions of various vector mesons, which were then applied to different physical processes.
-It was found that for $S$-wave-dominated mesons such as $D^*$, $D_s^*$, $J/\psi$, and their radial excited states, our theoretical results align well with experimental data \cite{BtoD,BstoDs,peisy,jiam,ee}.
+In Eq. (\ref{1-}), the radial wave functions $f_1$, $f_2$,..., $f_8$ are unknown, and their numerical solutions are obtained by solving the dynamical equation, namely the Salpeter equation.
+After solving, we find that for any $1^-$ meson system, the states corresponding to the solutions appear in the following order: $1S$, $2S$, $1D$, $3S$, $2D$, ...
+Of course, none of these wave functions are pure; for instance, the $nS$ state wave function is predominantly $S$-wave, with a small admixture of $P$-wave and an even smaller $D$-wave component (we will show this later).
+Using the wave function in Eq. (\ref{1-}), we studied various $1^-$ mesons and found that for $S$-wave-dominated mesons such as $D^*$, $D_s^*$, $J/\psi$, and their radial excited states, our theoretical results align well with experimental data \cite{BtoD,BstoDs,peisy,jiam,ee}.
 However, for $D$-wave-dominated mesons like $\psi(3770)$, although their masses and strong decay results match experiments well \cite{massspa}, the annihilation results to dileptons deviates from experimental data.
 This indicates an unreasonable $S-D$ wave mixing in the wave function, suggesting that the expression Eq. (\ref{1-}) requires improvement.